US election: Germany's Angela Merkel congratulates Biden on win | DW | 07.11.2020

-Merkel praised the transatlantic friendship between Germany and the US as "irreplaceable" and said she was looking forward to working with Joe Biden.
-Other European leaders also congratulated the Democratic candidate.
+Chancellor Angela Merkel has said she is looking forward to working with Joe Biden, calling the trans-Atlantic friendship "irreplaceable."
+Other European leaders have also congratulated the Democratic president-elect.

 Politicians across Germany and Europe, including German Chancellor Angela Merkel and British Prime Minister Boris Johnson, hailed Joe Biden's projected win as a step forward in transatlantic relations.